Alimadcorp/besideu/README.md

 #### Protected Endpoints (`/v1`)

 The entire `/v1` route will be secured by JWT Bearer Authentication.
+The JWT token is issued by the API after verifying the Firebase ID token.
 The current_user will be resolved by reading their verified token.
 Each of these requests must have `Authorization: Bearer <token>` in their headers.

 **JWT Token Format**: Standard JWT with user ID and phone number in payload.
 Expires after 24 hours.
+This token is separate from Firebase tokens and is used for API authentication.

 **Error Response Format**:
 ```json